How to Recover a Hacked Facebook Account

 - Report the incident.

-While there’s usually no need to call your local police office, the FBI recommends filing a complaint with the Internet Crime Complaint Center at ic3.gov.
+While there’s usually no need to call your local police precinct, the FBI recommends filing a complaint with the Internet Crime Complaint Center at ic3.gov.

 How to recover a hacked Facebook account you can’t access

 rd.com, getty images